 What Are The Signs Of Altitude Sickness In Babies?

-If you just traveled with your baby to a high altitude location, then be alert to the following general indicators of altitude sickness.
+Unlike adults, infants may not show typical altitude sickness symptoms, so parents should monitor them closely.
+If you just traveled with your baby to a high altitude location, be alert to the following general indicators of altitude sickness.

 - Fussiness